charkitch/clerkDOM/README.md

 ```$l.ajax```

-Merges supplied options params, overwriting defaults if necessery, and issues an XHR request.
+Merges supplied options params, overwriting defaults if necessary, and issues an XHR request.
 If a 200 or 304 or other sub 400 status code is received the functions specified under the success keys are executed.
 Otherwise, error callbacks are.